PYL-patidar/90DaysOfDevOps/2026/day-23/day-23-notes.md

 Q4) What happens to your file when you switch branches?
 ANS: When we switch branches, Git updates the files to match the selected branch.
 If there are uncommitted changes, they move with us only if there is no conflict; otherwise, Git asks us to commit or stash them.

+Q5) What is difference between `git switch` and `git checkout` ?
+ANS: switch only for switching one branch to another, whereas checkout switch branch along with resote the working tree files.